 How owning my GCSE results made me stronger

-On Thursday 22nd August, students up and down the country will be receiving their GCSE results.
+In August students up and down the country will be receiving their GCSE results.
 For some this will be a joyful day, but others might experience disappointment, sadness and dejection.

-Last year, Lily was heart-broken when she opened her results and saw that she didn't get the grades she'd hoped for.
+In 2018, Lily was heart-broken when she opened her results and saw that she didn't get the grades she'd hoped for.

 Find out how Lily overcame her anxiety and returned to the exam hall stronger than ever.